Where this course actually stands

 • Draw aggregate boundaries that protect transactional invariants

-• Know when to apply these techniques, and when to leave code simple
+• Know when to apply all of this, and when to leave code simple

 15 chapters.
 38 lessons.

-Five phases (Foundations, Story, Domain Model, Hardening, and Strategic View) move you from a procedural codebase to a rich domain model with bounded contexts.
+Five phases (Foundations, Story, Domain Model, Hardening, and Strategic View) take a procedural codebase to a rich domain model with bounded contexts.

 • Welcome and what you’ll build